jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.1 Footprint

 The CPU Local Bus physical connector of the AmigaPCI is a DIN 41612 120 pin socket, 3 rows by 40 columns.
 The female (receptical) portion is on the AmigaPCI main board.
 The male (plug) portion is on the CPU Local Bus card.
 Examples of these connectors are part numbers 5535098-5 and 5650910-5 from TE Connectivity AMP Connectors.
 Specific footprint dimensions are not defined.
 The engineer may make the card any size they wish, within practical limits.
 The physical size must not extend outside the ATX specifications from the mounting point.
-It must not interfere with the ATX power and IDE connectors and must not interfere with video cards or full size PCI plug in cards.
+It must not interfere with the ATX power and ATA connectors and must not interfere with video cards or full size PCI plug in cards.
 In addition to the connector itself, there are two additional mounting points to accomodate the CPU Local Bus card.

 The origin datum and component points can be seen in Image 3.1.
 The origin of all measurements is the upper left hole (datum = 0,0).
 The image is looking down on top of the card.
 The DIN connector is attached to the back of the card.
 As a reference, the AmigaPCI-040 CPU Local Bus Card is 140mm x 95mm.